 Eyster’s hobby did not always involve such ambitious goals.
 Though he enjoyed running as a child, it was not until his undergraduate studies in Boston that he began running longer distances, exploring the city alongside running clubs.

 Upon moving to Vancouver in 2016, Eyster grew bored of “running in squares or rectangles” on Vancouver’s predictable, grid-like streets.
-Inspired one of his running club friends, Philip Kreycik, who ran every street in the Boston suburb or Cambridge, Eyster decided in the summer of 2019 to work towards running every street in Vancouver.
+Inspired by one of his running club friends, Philip Kreycik, who ran every street in the Boston suburb of Cambridge, Eyster decided in the summer of 2019 to work towards running every street in Vancouver.

-Employing the spatial mapping skills he developed through his doctoral research, Eyster mapped Vancouver’s streets and city boundaries and began working towards his goal
+Employing the spatial mapping skills he developed through his doctoral research, Eyster mapped Vancouver’s streets and city boundaries and began working towards his goal.

 His spatial mapping skills weren’t the only overlap between Eyster’s PhD studies and his athletic pursuits.
 His PhD combined interdisciplinary methods to examine the relationship between people and nature and gain a better understanding of “how to create a sustainable world.”

 Running the city’s streets and observing landscape diversity revealed the “ways in which people and nature ... interact within Vancouver.”